 Mr. Sgura’s 2014/2015 season featured Scarpia in Tosca in Cagliari, Sydney, Melbourne, and Rome; Iago in Otello at the Royal Swedish Opera, Stockholm; debuts as Miller in Verdi’s Luisa Miller at the Teatro San Carlo of Naples and as Rigoletto in Bogotá; and the Conte di Luna in Verdi’s Il trovatore at the National Centre for the Performing Arts in Beijing.

-In the 2016/2017 season Claudio Sgura performs Iago in a new production of Otello at the Hamburgische Staatsoper, Scarpia in Tosca at the Den Norske Opera Oslo, Grand-Prêtre de Dagon in Samson et Dalila at Turin’s Teatro Regio and Gellner in La Wally at the Teatro Municipale, Piacenza.
+Season 2016/2017 saw Claudio Sgura successfully perform once again Iago at the Hamburgische Staatsoper and Scarpia at the Den Norske Opera Oslo in two new productions by Callixto Bieito.
+Further roles were the Grand-Prêtre de Dagon in Samson et Dalila at Turin’s Teatro Regio and Gellner in La Wally at the Teatro Municipale, Piacenza.

 Upcoming engagements include a revival of Tosca at Den Norske Opera & Ballet in Oslo in August-September and the debut in the title role of Simon Boccanegra at Hamburgische Staatsoper in Ocotber-November.
 In December, he will be Jack Rance in La fanciulla del West at Teatro San Carlo.
 Further plans in 2017/18 include Tosca at the Royal Swedish Opera in Stockholm, Carlo Gérard in Andrea Chénier at Teatro Petruzzellli di Bari, Scarpia at the New National Theatre in Tokyo.